sakaki91/Arcade.Runtime-Linux/README.md

 This guide does NOT use illegal dumps or proprietary code from the original projects, and does not cover __APM3 games__ or games that run with __ElfLdr2__ *[(see why)](https://github.com/sakaki91/Arcade.Wrapper-Linux/wiki/1.-About-the-Project#why-is-there-no-support-for-apm3-and-elfldr2)*, it is merely an alternative method to make something that already exists work on other kernels (use your legal dumps).

-Please be patient if something doesn't work (this is quite common), I'm doing this alone and trying my best.
+Please be patient if something doesn't work (this is quite common), most problems are "mapped in the dark" precisely because of the absence of the source code.
+I'm doing this myself and trying my best.

 #### If you would like to support the project's development (This is entirely optional, but it would make me happy):
 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?&logo=buy-me-a-coffee&logoColor=black)](https://buymeacoffee.com/sakaki91)